obsidianmd/obsidian-help/pt/Getting started/Crie sua primeira nota.md

 2. In your note, select the text "knowledge base" and press `Ctrl+B` (or `Cmd+B` on macOS) to make it bold.

-To learn more about how to format your notes using Markdown, refer to [[Basic formatting syntax]].
+To learn more about how to format your notes using Markdown, refer to [[Sintaxe de formatação básica]].

 ## Learn more